P-p-H-d/mlib/README.md

 ### M-SERIAL-BIN

-This header is for defining an instance supporting import (and export) of a container from (to) to a file in an adhoc binary format.
+This header is for defining an instance supporting import (and export) of a container from (to) to a file in an ad-hoc binary format.
-This format only supports the current system and cannot be used to communicate accross multiple systems (endianess, size of types are typically not abstracted by this format).
+This format only supports the current system and cannot be used to communicate across multiple systems (endianess, size of types are typically not abstracted by this format).

 It uses the generic serialization ability of M\*LIB for this purpose,